Well, it’s time to settle this debate once and for all.

 Beyond just being a study tool, Bootcamp prides itself in being a study community with over 20,000 students who’ve walked or are currently embarking on the same journey as you.

-Similarly offering two premium membership options, a premium DAT Bootcamp account provides access to Dr. Ari’s proven DAT study schedule, as well as the iOS and Android mobile Apps.
+Similarly offering two premium membership options, a premium DAT Bootcamp account provides access to Dr. Mike’s Chemistry videos, as well as expert admissions services to guide you through dental school applications.
 So, all in all, it is definitely money well spent.

 The all-in-one DAT prep that everyone is talking about is here, plus with a discount